Energinet-DataHub/greenforce-frontend/libs/dh/shared/assets/README.md

 ## Favicon

-favicons are generated with https://realfavicongenerator.net/ using `favcicon - Datahub.svg`
+Favicons are generated with https://realfavicongenerator.net/ using `original-datahub-favcicon.svg`